magicericat/lamalog/README.md

 Attention values range from 0 to 100 and indicate the intensity of mental “focus” or “attention.”
 The attention level increases when a user focuses on a single thought or an external object, and decreases when distracted.
 ##### Meditation
 Meditation values ranges from 0 to 100 and indicate the level of mental “calmness” or “relaxation.”
 The meditation level increases when users relax the mind and decreases when they are uneasy or stressed.

+## <a name="gettingstarted"></a>Getting Started

+0.* Dependencies: NeuroSky EEG headset

+1. Install requirements at the command prompt if you haven't yet:

+        $ pip install requirements.txt

+2. Start the server:

+        $ python server.py

+3. Visit http://localhost:5000 in your web browser.

 ## <a name="technicalstack"></a>Technical Stack
 * [Python](https://www.python.org/)